JerryI/gh-wl-llink-compile/README.md

-# Wolfram Language FunctionCompile CI template
+# Wolfram Language LibraryLink Compile CI template

+__Update 2025.
+Adapted to a new CI API and LibraryLink__

-This repository is a template illustrating [compilation of Wolfram Language functions](https://reference.wolfram.com/language/guide/CodeCompilation.html) as part of a continuous integration (CI) workflow using [GitHub Actions](https://github.com/features/actions).
+This repository is a template illustrating compilation of `LibraryLink` functions written in C as part of a continuous integration (CI) workflow using [GitHub Actions](https://github.com/features/actions).
-The [GitHub Actions workflow](.github/workflows/compile-wl-functions.yml) and corresponding [Wolfram Language script](compile.wls) in this repository run automatically on each push, and compile the function source files in the [`/functions`](functions) directory into shared libraries for macOS (Apple Silicon not yet supported), Windows, and Linux.
+The [GitHub Actions workflow](.github/workflows/compile-wl-functions.yml) and corresponding [Wolfram Language script](compile.wls) in this repository run automatically on each push, and compile the function source files in the [`/c`](c) directory into shared libraries for macOS (Apple Silicon not yet supported), Windows, and Linux.

-These shared libraries are suitable for linking into external programs, and can also be loaded into a Wolfram Language kernel at runtime using [`LibraryFunctionLoad`](https://reference.wolfram.com/language/ref/LibraryFunctionLoad.html).
+These shared libraries are suitable for linking into external programs, and can also be loaded into a Wolfram Language kernel at runtime.

 ## Using this template